 “I didn’t make you!”
 I said, doubting my statement as soon as I made it.

 “Amy, that’s silly,” she said, no longer smiling and for a moment sounding like my mother.
 “You made me to complement you.
 You know that we belong together—two of us as one.
 You created me so that our union would give you what you lacked.”

 As my reflection finished speaking I saw that the surface of the mirror was becoming blurred and I felt a presence beginning to surround me.

 “No!
 Don’t!”
-I screamed in panic, trying to push her away and regain control of my legs, which seemed to have suddenly turned into pillars of lead.
+I screamed in panic, trying to push her away and regain control of my legs, which refused to move.

 She paused, looking hurt and puzzled, and I felt her thoughts hanging in the air .
 “But we are meant to be part of each other,” she said, sounding like a little child.
 “Why did you make me if you didn’t want to join with me?”